 Residence Hall Association (RHA) – RHA exists to address residential student concerns and provide programs for residential students.
 RHA determines how unallocated hall association dues will be spent programmatically each year.

-Refrigerators may not be a family-sized refrigerator (and must be below 4 cubic feet in size).
-Microwaves may not be over 1,000 watts.
+Refrigerators must be 4.5 cubic feet and under and microwaves may not be over 1,000 watts.
 Open heating elements such as hot plates are not allowed.
 Toasters and George Foreman grills are allowed.

 No items may be thrown/dropped from balconies.
 The only furniture allowed on the balconies is the installed benches.
 Violators will be subject to disciplinary action.
 If problems occur with litter from cigarette butts or ashes, smoking will be banned on those balconies in violation.
 The only buildings that have operational balconies are Copeland, Davis and Gamble.
 All other buildings that have decorative balconies may not used by students for any reason.